Good ol’ Facebook is at it again!

-“While we still believe CBO provides performance and value gains, we will move to offering CBO as an option and not as a requirement.”
+“While we still believe CBO provides performance and value gains, we will move to offer CBO as an option and not as a requirement.”

 Apparently, there were many mixed reviews for using the new CBO feature.
-Some advertisers saw great results, while others wanted the autonomy that came with setting select budgets on individual ads.
+Some advertisers saw great results, while others wanted the autonomy that came with setting select budgets for individual ads.

 So, is CBO mandatory?
 Not now and probably not for quite a while (if ever).